12. Auditing Devices

 12.3.
 Approving a New Device

-approves it.
-Filter the list by Auth → Pending Approval to
+row shows the very same code.
+Filter the list by Auth →

-Approve Device.
-You are prompted to pick the account the device
+choose Approve Device.
+You are prompted to pick the account the

-should be scoped to — the device can only see and upload data for
+device should be scoped to — the device can only see and upload data

 If a device is later lost, stolen, or decommissioned, choose

 Revoke Access from the same menu.
-A revoked device can no
+A revoked device is signed out

-longer sync; its past observations stay in place.
-A previously
+and can no longer sync; its past observations stay in place.
+A

-revoked device can be brought back online with Re-approve
+previously revoked device can be brought back online with

 12.4.
 Audit Device Map